Jacquelynne Eccles

 Jacquelynne Sue Eccles (born 1944) is an American educational psychologist.
 She is the Distinguished Professor of Education at the University of California, Irvine and formerly the McKeachie/Pintrich Distinguished University Professor of Psychology and Education at the University of Michigan.
 She was also a Senior Research Scientist and Director of the Gender and Achievement Research Program at the Institute for Social Research at the University of Michigan.
 She conducted research on family and school influences on student development, adolescence development, transitioning from childhood to adulthood, etc.

 Early Influence

 While serving in the U.S. Air Force, Eccles' father brought his family with him on his many travels around the world.
 These trips inspired Eccles' interest in how individual and communal decision-making differs throughout global communities.
+First generation college student she forged her own path, volunteering through the Peace Core teaching math and science in Ghana.

 Career

 Eccles holds a Ph.D. from University of California, Los Angeles.
 Her work has focused on topics related to social development, student motivation, and gender roles in education.
 Among her most noteworthy research contributions are the expectancy-value theory of motivation and the concept of stage-environment fit.